1st Rome Junior Finance Conference

 CSEF-EIEF-SITE Conference on Finance and Labor

 The Centre for Studies in Economics and Finance (CSEF), the Einaudi Institute for Economics and Finance (EIEF) and the Stanford Institute for Theoretical Economics (SITE) invite paper submissions on the relationships between finance and labor.
-While we are open to all topics, preference will be given to submissions that deal with the interaction of financial and labor markets for a broad range of employees, as opposed to focusing on the more heavily-studied topic of executive compensation.
+While the conference is open to all topics in this area, preference will be given to submissions that deal with the interaction of financial and labor markets for a broad range of employees, as opposed to focusing on executive compensation.

-The conference aims to bring together researchers from financial economics and labor economics in order to discuss the topic from the point of view of both disciplines.
+The conference aims to bring together researchers from financial and labor economics to discuss issues from the point of view of both disciplines.